Part I

 Seasonal Law

 Here on the Victorian coast, late winter brings wattle bursting like small suns.
-Skin thins in this season.
-I switch to richer night creams, fewer actives, and deeper rest.

-Scarcity is not a malfunction.
+Scarcity is not malfunction.

-It is a message.
+It is message.

 A Quiet Return

-If the word druid feels too archaic, choose another:
+If “druid” feels archaic, choose another:

-• Did I deepen my relationship with the land?
+Did I deepen my relationship with land?

-• Did my work restore honour or extract it?
+Did my work restore honour, or extract it?

-• Did I leave enough silence for ancestors to speak?
+Did I leave enough silence for ancestors to speak?

 When the answers lean yes, I sleep in rightness, like moss against stone.